2017 Melbourne Cup

 The 2017 Emirates Melbourne Cup was the 157th running of the Melbourne Cup, a prestigious Australian Thoroughbred horse race.
 The race, run over 3200 m, was held on 7 November 2017 at Melbourne's Flemington Racecourse.

-The race was won by Rekindling, ridden by Corey Brown and trained by Joseph O'Brien.
+The race was won by Rekindling (foaled 23 March 2014) who was the first 3 year old horse to win the Cup since Skipton in 1941.
+He was ridden by Corey Brown and trained by Joseph O'Brien.
 Johannes Vermeer finished second and Max Dynamite was third.